dozieeze/DFT-Hub-U-ML-Predictor/README.md

 - **Process:** For each model and each target variable, it trains the model on all but one sample (leaving one out) and tests on the left-out sample.
 This process repeats until every sample has been left out once.
 - **Outputs:** It returns evaluation results (average metrics across all folds) and detailed data for the best performing fold for each model and target.
 The best fold is determined based on the Mean Squared Error (MSE) of the test set.

-**Note on R² Calculation:**
-- R² is not calculated when there is only one sample in LOO-CV, as it requires more than one sample to be meaningful.
-Therefore, R² is set to NaN (Not a Number) in such cases.

 ##### K-Fold Cross-Validation Function